broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Gene annotations should be provided in .bed format.

-We recommend either using cell-type specific Hi-C data or average Hi-C data (SEE PROVIDED).
+We recommend either using cell-type specific Hi-C data or average Hi-C data (see below).
 If neither of these are available, then the power-law relationship can be used as a proxy for Contact.

 ### Step 2.
 Quantifying Enhancer Activity: